 Verifone Carbon 8 is a smart POS terminal with two touchscreens.
 Photo: Verifone

-Biometric card payments and other future trends
+Biometric card payments

 In addition to the old PIN or signature system, it is now possible to use biometric data to authenticate the user at the point of payment.
-One of Ingenico’s latest models, the Move 2500B, for example, is capable of recognising fingerprints.
-With this system, the user places the index finger on a fingerprint reader integrated on the payment terminal.

-But how it evolves in the next 10 years is still a question mark, given the choice of options on the market.
-Just consider the smart watches with digital wallet, fingerprint technology, even implants of an NFC microchip… and the fact that people love to buy online, on their phones.
+Just consider the smart watches with a digital wallet, biometric technology, even implants of an NFC microchip… and the fact that people use their phones for everything.

 Payments have never been as diverse and fast-developing as now.
 As for card machines, it’s clear the future takes a liking to touchscreens and wireless devices with way more brains than the first click-clack imprinter.